Our Mission

 To better serve students in the pursuit of their career goals, the Department of Nutrition and Health Sciences was formed by merging two departments with long and distinguished histories at the University of Nebraska: Nutritional Sciences and Dietetics and Health and Human Performance.

-By combining expertise in the areas of nutrition and health education, dietetics, community nutrition and health promotion, exercise physiology, athletic training, sports nutrition, biochemical and molecular nutrition, culinary sciences, and food service administration, NHS provides a comprehensive approach to the health and wellness of individuals as well as the communities they live in.
+Today, by combining expertise in the areas of nutrition and health education, dietetics, community nutrition and health promotion, exercise physiology, athletic training, sports nutrition, biochemical and molecular nutrition, culinary sciences, and food service administration, NHS provides a comprehensive approach to the health and wellness of individuals as well as the communities they live in.

 East Campus